Avi-Kenny/vaccine/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs.

-This update implements some new functionality and fixes a few minor bugs.
+This update is mostly very minor fixes and doc corrections.